tecnomod-um/INTUITION_Backend/README.md

-# UMqueries Backend
+# INTUITION: Interactive Navigation Tool for Understanding and Inquiring Ontological Networks.

 ## Overview
-INTUITION: Interactive Navigation Tool for Understanding and Inquiring Ontological Networks.
 The INTUITION Backend, an integral part of the UMqueries web tool, handles data processing, API endpoints, and server-side logic for exploring and mapping RDFs (Resource Description Framework) that incorporate a proper ontological structure, and formulating queries.
 This backend is developed with a focus on ease of integration and scalability, currently being limited to SPARQL knowledge graphs.

 ## How to Use